 Whitney Leathers, Executive Director

 Whitney Leathers comes to the Long Beach Day Nursery with extensive leadership experience and a breadth of knowledge in both nonprofit management and early childhood education (ECE).
 She began her work in the field of early childhood in 2001.
 She held a variety of direct service positions which provided her with a solid foundation in ECE for over 8 years including: teacher, assistant director, educational programs assistant director, and crisis care worker.
 After 8 years in direct service and completion of her BA degree in English, Whitney made the shift into indirect early childhood services with the T.E.A.C.H.
 Early Childhood® Nevada project, which focused on statewide ECE workforce development efforts.
 While leading the T.E.A.C.H.
 Program she was promoted to Executive Director for the Nevada Association for the Education of Young Children (NevAEYC) at which time she began serving a dual role managing both the organizations programs and the nonprofit agency as a whole.
-During her tenor the NevAEYC grew from administering one small program with a budget of less than $200,000, to a multi-program, multi-office, fiscally sound and prospering organization that serves 100+ child care centers, 600 members, 150+ college scholarship recipients, trains over 600 providers annually, and became a leader in advocacy and early childhood systems building efforts throughout Nevada.
 Throughout her career Whitney has refined and polished her leadership style and skills.
 Her path provided her extensive experience in people, project, event, and fiscal management.
 She was given the opportunities to work diligently on early childhood systems building which fostered in her a love and skillset for advocacy and policy work.
-Her experiences and education have also developed her strengths in the areas of: board relations, leadership development, collaboration, program development and implementation, grant writing and management, and strategic planning.
-In her new role as Executive Director for the Long Beach Day Nursery, Whitney hopes to grow leaders from within the organization while also collaborating with outside supporters to build on the LBDN’s solid history to strengthen the LDBN programs and their reach.
+Her experiences and education have also developed her strengths in the areas of: board relations, leadership development, collaboration, program development and implementation, grant writing and management, staff development, and strategic planning.
+In her role as Executive Director for the Long Beach Day Nursery, Whitney hopes to grow leaders from within the organization while also collaborating with outside supporters to build on the LBDN’s solid history to strengthen the LDBN programs and their reach.

 Stacy Bass Director of Finance